dlsys-course/dlsys-course.github.io/index.md

 ## Homeworks and Grading

-We will have two assignments and one final project.
+We will have assignments and a final project.

 - Course project: 60%
 - Homeworks: 30%